espressomd/espresso/doc/sphinx/part.rst

 with desired particles.
 Variants to create interactions via a non-bonded interaction potential, where the distance between the two particles is replaced by the distance of the center of the particle to the surface.

+.. warning:: When using shapes with concave edges and corners, the fact that a particle only interacts with the closest point on the constraint surface leads to discontinuous force fields acting on the particles.
+This breaks energy conservation in otherwise symplectic integrators.
+Often, the total energy of the system increases exponentially.

 The constraints are identified like a particle via its type for the non-bonded interaction.
 After a type is defined for each constraint one has to define the interaction of all different particle types with the